PrinceFroggy/MSC/README.md

 - This project was close to release for the Global MapleStory region, rest was to be announced.
 - The cancellation means that the: login logic, legitbot logic, and script logic is not included within the MSC project.

-Different methods and everything else that is currently not included will eventually be pushed as seperate projects later.

 Enjoy.

 ===